slhck/siti/README.md

 **Important Note / Breaking Changes:**

+* Version 1.1.0 adds support for YUV files, but the values are not compatible with multiplexed files.
+See [this issue](https://github.com/slhck/siti/issues/4) for more info.
 * Version 0.x produces incorrect values due to wrong reading of the data using PyAV.
 Version 1.x and above produces correct values in the sense of corresponding to [this implementation](https://github.com/Telecommunication-Telemedia-Assessment/SITI/).
 As there are no test vectors for SI / TI implementations, and filter calculations differ depending on how you implement them, the values obtained with this tool may not be comparable with output from other tools.
 * Version 1.x now outputs the same number of values for SI and TI, inserting a null value for the first frame's TI.
 Also, the output format has been changed.